Susan Ann Edson: Relationship with the Garfields

-Among Dr. Edson's patients in Washington was Neddy Garfield, son of young Congressman James A. Garfield, who had fallen seriously ill.
+Among Dr. Edson's patients in Washington was Neddy Garfield, son of then-Congressman James A. Garfield, who had fallen seriously ill.
 James and Lucretia Garfield grew close to Dr. Edson during this time, and shared their grief with her after Neddy's death.

 Their professional relationship continued after Garfield's election as president in 1880.
 Lucretia was frail and required frequent medical attention.
 Edson became a familiar presence in the White House, as she cared for the First Lady during a bout of malaria in May 1881.

-Just months later, in July 1881, President Garfield was shot by assassin Charles J. Guiteau.
+Just months later, in July 1881, President Garfield was shot by gunman Charles J. Guiteau.
 A team of physicians was called to help the president, led by Doctor Willard Bliss.
 Also called into assistance were Dr. Edson and a cousin of Garfield's, Dr. Silas A. Boynton.
 Edson was by Garfield's side more than any other physician with encouragement from Lucretia and the children who referred to Edson as, "Dr. Edson, full of Med'cin!"
 Although Lucretia insisted that Edson be by Garfield's side, Edson was limited by Bliss.
-Within a three-month period of medical treatment to Garfield, Bliss did not take Edson's advice one time.
+Within a three-month period of medical treatment to Garfield, Bliss reportedly did not take Edson's advice one time.
 Included in this advice was both Edson's and Boynton's opinions on the improper treatment of Garfield in regard to his preexisting conditions.
-Both Edson and Boynton, from being so close with Garfield, had knowledge about his previous stomach complications which were blatantly ignored by Bliss, causing further risk to Garfield and a continuation of treatment methods that were considered more dangerous given the President's state.
+Both Edson and Boynton, from being close with Garfield, had knowledge about his previous stomach complications which were blatantly ignored by Bliss, causing further risk to Garfield and a continuation of treatment methods that were considered more dangerous given the President's state.
 As Garfield's state was worsening and Bliss repeatedly resorted to inefficient treatment and held a constant dismissive attitude towards Edson, Edson left Elberon, New Jersey.
 The remaining physicians, including Boynton and Bliss, worked with Garfield until his eventual death in September, 1881.

 Following Garfields' death, the team of physicians, including Edson, Boynton, and Bliss, sent in a compensation demand to Congress for their medical services to the President.
 Edson and Boynton were able to receive portions of the distribution at Mrs. Garfield's request.
 Initially, Bliss demanded $25,000, Edson $10,000, and Boynton $4,500.
 Due to Bliss's controversial treatment of the President, Congress disapproved the demand, resulting in Bliss receiving only $6,500 and Edson receiving only $3,000.
 For the same services, the 6 male physicians that worked alongside Edson all received, with the exception of Boynton, over double what Edson received.

 Death and burial

 Susan Edson died on November 13, 1897, "caused by an affection of the heart."
-Obituaries published at the time of her death called her the "one of the best-known physicians in the United States."
+Obituaries published at the time of her death called her "one of the best-known physicians in the United States."
 She was buried at Rock Creek Cemetery on November 14.